scsm-ua/kirtan-guide-en/songs/atma-samarpane-gela-abhimana.md

     kālīya-dokha karabi vināśā śodhobi nadī-jala, bāḍāobi āśā

-The Kālīya serpent’s venom poisoned the Ya- munā’s waters, yet that poison will be vanquished.
-You will purify the Yamunā, and by such heroic deeds en- hance our faith.
+The Kālīya serpent’s venom poisoned the Yamunā’s waters, yet that poison will be vanquished.
+You will purify the Yamunā, and by such heroic deeds enhance our faith.

 #### 7